 Economic institutions in the American economy.
 This course is designed for members of the Academy of Freedom for students needing a related course in economics.
 Cross-credited with POS 4310.
 Spring.
-Prerequisite: POS 2311, 2321, and 2350 or ECO 2311, 2321 and junior standing.
+Prerequisite: POS 2350.Three semester hours

 Finance

 The purpose of the Bachelor of Business Administration degree with a major in business administration and a specialization in finance is to prepare students for finance careers in business, banking, government, nonprofit organizations, and introduce students to financial instruments.